MaverickMandir/.github/profile/README.md

 - Usually around 100-250 students are enrolled Literacy program every quarter.

 ### Step 4: Digital Literacy Program
-- See program section below to find out more about this program.
+- See program section above to find out more about this program.
 - This phase takes time.
 They're allowed to take as much time as they need.
 - Students get fimiliar to our methods and
     1. if they choose to continue,